SummittDweller/wieting-theatre-netlify/site/content/network.md

 10.0.0.x = MEDIA Network
 10.11.128.x = OPERATIONS network... everything cinema-related except MEDIA

-Password for VNC to the GDC server is `gdcvnc`
-VNC to the Christie projector should address 10.11.128.191 with a password of `cdsclub`

 Problem:  When the iMac's ethernet connection is active, the iMac cannot access the internet!

 -->